itspablomontes/wanderly/README.md

-# AI Travel Planner
+# Wanderly

 🚧 **Status: Early Development** 🚧
 This project is in the early stages of development.
 Features, structure, and implementation details are subject to change.

 ## Overview
-The **AI Travel Planner** is a web application that generates personalized travel itineraries using AI.
+**Wanderly** is a web application that generates personalized travel itineraries using AI.
 It aims to help travelers save time by providing customized trip plans for solo, couple, or family trips.

 ## Features (Planned)
 - **User Accounts & Authentication** (JWT, OAuth with Google/GitHub)